nobuhiromatsui/forecast/README.md

 This applicartion allows you to display weather you would like to see.

 <h3>how to use</h3>
-Type a city in search bar and press the button next the search bar.
+Type a city in the search bar and press the "click" button.

 The city weather of the day and next 5 days weather forecast will display.